- What other names is Capsicum known by?

 Possibly Effective for...

-- Cluster headache, when used in the nose.
-Capsicum seems to reduce the number and severity of cluster headaches.
+- Cluster headache.
+Some research shows that applying capsaicin, the active chemical in capsicum, inside the nose reduces the number and severity of cluster headaches.
 It's best to apply capsicum to the nostril that is on the same side of the head as the headache.

 Possibly Ineffective for...

 - Exercise performance.
 Research shows that taking a supplement containing capsicum and other ingredients before exercise does not improve performance in men.